People's Liberation Army: Establishment of the People's Republic of China

 Before the Cultural Revolution, military region commanders tended to remain in their posts for long periods.
 The longest-serving military region commanders were Xu Shiyou in the Nanjing Military Region (1954–74), Yang Dezhi in the Jinan Military Region (1958–74), Chen Xilian in the Shenyang Military Region (1959–73), and Han Xianchu in the Fuzhou Military Region (1960–74).
-In the early days of the Cultural Revolution, the PLA abandoned the use of the military ranks that it had adopted in 1955.
+In May 1965 during the Cultural Revolution, PLA abandoned the use of the military ranks that it had adopted in 1955.
 The Central Military Commission had deemed that ranks were an expression of bourgeois right and hierarchy which led to individualist attitudes, inequality, and a sense of disunity.
+This was reversed in September 1988.

 The establishment of a professional military force equipped with modern weapons and doctrine was the last of the Four Modernizations announced by Zhou Enlai and supported by Deng Xiaoping.
 In keeping with Deng's mandate to reform, the PLA has demobilized millions of men and women since 1978 and has introduced modern methods in such areas as recruitment and manpower, strategy, and education and training.
 In 1979, the PLA fought Vietnam over a border skirmish in the Sino-Vietnamese War where both sides claimed victory.
 However, western analysts generally agree that Vietnam handily outperformed the PLA.

 During the Sino-Soviet split, strained relations between China and the Soviet Union resulted in bloody border clashes and mutual backing of each other's adversaries.
 China and Afghanistan had neutral relations with each other during the King's rule.
 When the pro-Soviet Afghan Communists seized power in Afghanistan in 1978, relations between China and the Afghan communists quickly turned hostile.
 The Afghan pro-Soviet communists supported China's enemies in Vietnam and blamed China for supporting Afghan anticommunist militants.
 China responded to the Soviet invasion of Afghanistan by supporting the Afghan mujahidin and ramping up their military presence near Afghanistan in Xinjiang.
 China acquired military equipment from the United States to defend itself from Soviet attacks.